esphome/esphome-docs/esphomeyaml/components/mqtt.rst

 - **will_message** (*Optional*, :ref:`mqtt-message`)

-If the birth message and last will message have empty topics or topics that are different from each other, availabilty reporting will be disabled.
+If the birth message and last will message have empty topics or topics that are different from each other, availability reporting will be disabled.

 .. _mqtt-ssl_fingerprints: